 My grandmother used to say she needed a glass of champagne a day to be happy!
-While it amuses me to prescribe this cure to anyone a bit blue, part of me knows that it must be true.
+While it amuses me to prescribe this cure to anyone a bit blue, part of me knows it must be true that champagne is the best antidepressant.
 Grandma lived quite a life, not to mention her many years of experience and savoir-faire.
-Her famous open-house parties were attended by personalities like Mahatma Gandhi, Prince Turn und Taxis and advertiser David Ogilvy, to mention a few guests.
+Her open-house parties were famous.
+Among her many guests were personalities like Mahatma Gandhi, Prince Turn und Taxis, and advertiser David Ogilvy.

-Hence my excitement when I read an article about champagne on the science and philosophy digital magazine Aeon.
-Robert Zenit, a researcher, professor of engineering and member of the American Physical Society, and Javier Rodrigues Rodrigues, an associate professor of fluid mechanics at Carlos III University of Madrid, explained the antidepressants qualities of a glass of champers.
-Guess what?
+Hence my excitement when I read an article by two professors about champers for the science and philosophy magazine Aeon.
+Robert Zenit is a researcher, professor of engineering and member of the American Physical Society.
+And Javier Rodrigues Rodrigues is an associate professor of fluid mechanics at Carlos III University of Madrid.
+They both explained in the article the antidepressant qualities of a glass of champagne.
+And guess what?
 Grandmother was right!

 Recent studies have shown that the interaction of carbon dioxide gas in sparkling wine with certain enzymes in our saliva causes a chemical reaction that stimulates some pain receptors.
 This reaction, called “carbonation bite”, is something we, humans, enjoy.

 The bubbles also affect our perception of flavour and the rate at which the body assimilates alcohol.
-In other words, the bubbles in your drink make things tastier, and make you tipsy faster, who wouldn’t feel happier after a glass or two?
+In other words, the bubbles in your drink make things tastier.
+Additionally, the champagne bubbles make you tipsy faster, who wouldn’t feel happier after a glass or two of this delicious antidepressant?

 Champagne was invented by a Benedictine monk.